raspberrypilearning/pico-probe/en/step_4.md

 --- task ---

-Set up the Pico to read the analogue signal from **Pin 26**, which is connected to the soil moisture probe.
+Set up the Pico to read the analogue signal from **Pin 26**, which is connected to Probe A.

 --- code ---
 ---